 Independent Oversight Committees

 The Independent Oversight Committees (formerly the Human Rights Committees) have moved from the Department of Economic Security (DES) to the Arizona Department of Administration (ADOA) effective August 2018.
-Meeting agendas and minutes can be found on the ADOA website.
+Meeting agendas and minutes can be found on the IOC website.

 Historical Human Rights Committee district and meeting information can be found using the links below.

 Interagency Coordinating Council (ICC) for Infants and Toddlers

 As required under the Individuals with Disabilities Education Act (IDEA), the Governor of Arizona has established a State Interagency Coordinating Council (ICC) for Infants and Toddlers made up of family members, providers, state agency representatives and other community members.
 The ICC advises and assists the Department of Economic Security, Arizona Early Intervention Program (DES/AzEIP), and its partner agencies to administer, promote, coordinate and improve early intervention for families and professionals.

 Program Review Committee